 To better understand the use of private Tangles in production scenarios, consider the following: Will any unknown/untrusted parties need to write data to the ledger?
 For example, this happens when the city council wants to deploy an open infrastructure without knowing in advance if new charging stations will be deployed in the far future and who would own them.

 If the answer to the above is yes (unknown parties might join later), the permissionless IOTA ledger should be used.
 IOTA’s permissionless mainnet is an infrastructure as a service and you can connect to it by simply connecting to an IRI node and start publishing transactions, using our client libraries.

-In the example above, each charging provider will run an IRI node and thus maintains a copy of the ledger state, as well as, an access point through which his own charging stations connect to the network.
+In the example above, each charging provider will run an IOTA reference implementation (IRI) node and thus maintain a copy of the ledger state, as well as an access point through which his own charging stations connect to the network.

-A Private Tangle is also preferred when the different parties need to shareregulated data.
-Some of this data might need to remain confined in a specific geographic area.
+A private Tangle is also preferred when the different parties need to share regulated data.
+Some of this data might need to remain confined to a specific geographic area.
 In the example above, car and driver data might be subject to different regulations, depending on the different countries where the infrastructure is deployed or the nationality of their drivers.

-However, in the example above, a desirable scenario would be the city council aiming for a fair competition between providers.
-Car owners and tourists can join anytime and charge their cars, without going through a registration process.
-No regulated data is being shared.
-The IOTA Token is being used as an integrated payment part so that IOTA provides the underlying trust for all data transactions, as well as, the monetary payments without a break in security.
+However, in the example above, a desirable scenario would be the city council aims for fair competition between providers.
+Car owners and tourists can join anytime and charge their cars without going through a registration process.
+No regulated data is shared.
+The IOTA Token is used as an integrated payment part so that IOTA provides the underlying trust for all data transactions, as well as the monetary payments without a break in security.
 In this case, IOTA’s mainnet is the optimal choice to ensure all of that.

 Our Developer Handbook provides you a good starting point to understand why and how to use the different available IOTA networks.